SAP/jenkins-library/documentation/docs/pipelines/cloud-sdk/configuration.md

-# SAP Cloud SDK Pipeline Configuration Docs
+# SAP Cloud SDK Pipeline Configuration

 The SAP Cloud SDK Pipeline can be configured via the `.pipeline/config.yml` file, which needs to reside in the root of a project.
 To adjust the SAP Cloud SDK Pipeline to your project's needs, it can be customized on multiple levels.
 This comprises: